 - 2. In the destination file, click on the cell where you want to import the data and type in the IMPORTRANGE formula.
 Make sure that there are enough empty cells for the data you want to import.

 - 3. The first parameter is the URL of the source file, which you can copy from the address bar of that file.

 - 4. Add the URL, enclosed in quotation marks (“”), as the first parameter of the formula, then add a comma.

 - 5. The second parameter provides the range of cells to import and should also be enclosed in quotes (“”).
 If the source file has multiple tabs, you’ll need to specify the sheet first: “Sheet_name!Cell:range”.
 Once you’ve added the range, close the parenthesis and press “Enter”.

 - 6. You’ll see a “#REF!” error that can be resolved by clicking on “Allow access” to connect the files.

 - 7. That’s it!
 Your data has been imported to the destination file.

 As you have seen, there are various ways to import data from one Google Sheet to another.
 This allows you to use a single source of data in Sheets that links to other Sheets files.
 You can update the source file, and the rest will be updated automatically.
-However, you may want to consider a tool like Layer, which seamlessly synchronizes your files across different formats and locations.
+However, you may want to consider signing up for Sheetgo, which seamlessly synchronizes your files across different formats and locations.